KaiqueDamato/KDLoadingView/README.md

 I wish you a funny and happy coding. 🚀

-obs: you can set up to three colors in the loading but fell free to set just one or two if you like. 😄
+obs: you can set up to three colors in the loading but feel free to set just one or two if you like. 😄

 ## Author